-Those serving as members of the Remuneration Committee are Gerald Jennings (Committee Chairman), Joanne Lake and Peter Mawson.
+Those serving as members of the Remuneration Committee are Gerald Jennings (Committee Chair), Joanne Lake, Peter Mawson and Serena Lang.
 Tim Roberts, Chief Executive Officer, attends in an advisory and supportive role upon request from the Chairman of the Committee.

 Details of the work of the Remuneration Committee are set out in the Annual Report and Financial Statements.